 Stay as guest of Erin Gilchrist at the A’Tuscan Estate in McMinnville.
 The 1928 colonial-style house is tastefully decorated in a European style and is located just five blocks from McMinnville’s historic downtown.
 The grounds include gardens, porch and patio to relax in.
 The three-course breakfast features many local-grown ingredients.

-All hotel prices are starting prices depending on availabilty.
+All hotel prices are starting prices depending on availability.

 As accommodation costs are significantly higher at weekends, there is a $150 per room supplement for Friday and Saturday nights.